Skip to main content

 Four Types of Electrical Injuries a Queens Electrocution Lawyer Sees

 New York courts and OSHA recognize four distinct categories of electrical injuries.
-Knowing which type applies to your situation matters for building the strongest possible claim.
+Knowing which type applies to your situation matters for building a strong claim.

 Electrical Burns